Story Telling – I’ve Finally Decided To Share My Journey

 The art of story telling is a skill we all need.
 To be able to share and tell people as a means to connect, help, and inspire others.

-I’ve been coaching for 28 years, and in all that time I’ve never really told my story of everything I’ve been through to get to where I am today.
+I’ve been coaching for 30+ years, 15 of which have been dedicated to Dating, Relationships. and Mindset, and in all that time I’ve never really told my story of everything I’ve been through to get to where I am today.

 When I start coaching clients, I always tell them a little about my journey, but never the full picture.